electricimp/BluetoothFirmware/README.md

 # Bluetooth Firmware 1.0.0 #

 The Bluetooth Firmware library contains the firmware strings required to [initialize an imp API **bluetooth** object](https://developer.electricimp.com/api/hardware/bluetooth/open).
-The library contains the recommended bluetooth firmware for use with the Cypress 43438 found on the imp004m, and the Cypress 43455 found on the imp006 module and on the WiFi/Bluetooth click for use with the imp001C.
+The library contains the recommended bluetooth firmware for use with the [Cypress 43438 found on the imp004m](https://developer.electricimp.com/hardware/resources/reference-designs/imp004mbreakout#bluetooth-le), and the Cypress 43455 found on the imp006 module and on the WiFi/Bluetooth mikroBUS Click board [for use with the impC001](https://developer.electricimp.com/hardware/resources/reference-designs/impc001breakout#mikrobus).
 The Cypress 43438 firmware is approximately 16KB in size.
 The Cypress 43455 firmware is approximately 60KB in size.
 The firmware will only consume memory if referenced in your code.

 **To include this library in your project, add** `#require "bt_firmware.lib.nut:1.0.0"` **at the top of your code**